US rotor-based cipher machine

 abandoned her military career.

-Earlier, around 1976, Walker and his wife Barbara divorced.
+Earlier, around 1976, Walker and his wife Barbara were divorced after a

-When he refused to pay alimony in 1985, Barbara tipped-off the FBI,
+When Walker refused to pay alimony in 1985, she tipped-off the FBI,

 After his arrest, Walker cooperated with the authorities